se2p/pynguin/docs/user/quickstart.rst

 This was to be expected, since the triangle example can be trivially covered with tests.
 Pynguin created assertions using :ref:`Mutation Analysis <mutation_analysis>`.
 The output then concludes with its results:
-Five test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):
+Four test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):

 .. literalinclude:: ../source/_static/test_example.py